PoliticalGraveyard.com

 Nathan R. Sobel (1906-1997) — of Brooklyn, Kings County, N.Y.
 Born in Manhattan, New York County, N.Y., 1906.
 Lawyer; counsel to Gov. Herbert H. Lehman, 1937; County Court Judge; Justice of New York Supreme Court 2nd District, 1962-67; delegate to New York state constitutional convention 17th District, 1967; appointed 1967; Kings County Surrogate, 1969-76.
 Died, from an adverse reaction to medication, in New York Hospital-Cornell Medical Center, Manhattan, New York County, N.Y., May 20, 1997 (age about 90 years).
 Burial location unknown.

 Robert Moody McKinney (1910-2001) — also known as Robert M. McKinney — of New Mexico.
 Born in Shattuck, Ellis County, Okla., August 28, 1910.
 Served in the U.S. Navy during World War II; newspaper publisher; U.S. Ambassador to Switzerland, 1961-63.
 Member, Phi Beta Kappa.
 During World War II, he helped develop the Tiny Tim rocket, which was used against German tanks in the D-Day invasion of Normandy in 1944.
 Editor and publisher of the Santa Fe New Mexican newspaper for 52 years.
-Died, of pneumonia, at New York Hospital, New York, New York County, N.Y., June 24, 2001 (age 90 years, 300 days).
+Died, of pneumonia, at New York Hospital, Manhattan, New York County, N.Y., June 24, 2001 (age 90 years, 300 days).
 Burial location unknown.

 "Enjoy the hospitable entertainment of a political graveyard."